 – 2 Bird Identification Tests (Sound and Slide).

-POSLEC SASSETA Competency in use of a Company Rifle which is certified by an endorsed company (Applicable to all leading or backing up walks).
+POSLEC SASSETA Competency in use of a Company Rifle which is certified by an endorsed company (Applicable to all leading or back up walks).

 On successful completion of the course, participants will gain: